skyleaworlder/How-to-share-emulator-from-AOSP/README.md

 ## 0. QuickStart

+**NOTICE: The whole AOSP is all you need about the following instructions in this Section.
+If you don't have AOSP, you can't "share" emulator with others**.

 This repository provides a [script](https://github.com/skyleaworlder/How-to-share-emulator-from-AOSP/blob/master/prepare_extract.sh) to help copy essential files to given directories.
 This script can be used by:

 ```shell